The Princess Diaries (film)

-The Princess Diaries is a 2001 American coming-of-age comedy film produced by Walt Disney Pictures and directed by Garry Marshall.
-Loosely based on Meg Cabot's 2000 young adult novel of the same name, the film was written by Gina Wendkos and stars Anne Hathaway (her feature film debut) and Julie Andrews, with a supporting cast consisting of Héctor Elizondo, Heather Matarazzo, Mandy Moore, Caroline Goodall and Robert Schwartzman.
-The film follows Mia Thermopolis (Hathaway), a shy American teenager who learns she is heir to the throne of a European kingdom.
-Under the tutelage of her estranged grandmother (Andrews), the kingdom's reigning queen, Mia must decide whether to claim the throne she has inherited or renounce her title permanently.
+The Princess Diaries is a 2001 American coming-of-age comedy film produced by Walt Disney Pictures, directed by Garry Marshall, and written by Gina Wendkos.
+Based on Meg Cabot's 2000 young adult novel of the same name, it stars Anne Hathaway (in her film debut) and Julie Andrews, with a supporting cast consisting of Héctor Elizondo, Heather Matarazzo, Mandy Moore, Caroline Goodall, and Robert Schwartzman.
+The plot follows Mia Thermopolis (Hathaway), a shy American teenager who learns she is heir to the throne of a European kingdom.
+Under the tutelage of her estranged grandmother (Andrews), the kingdom's reigning queen, Mia must choose whether to claim or renounce her title.

-Feeling confident about the novel's film potential, Cabot's agent pursued producer Debra Martin Chase about adapting The Princess Diaries into a feature-length film, an idea she pitched to Disney upon reading the book.
+Feeling confident about the novel's film potential, Cabot's agent pursued producer Debra Martin Chase about adapting The Princess Diaries into a feature-length film, which she pitched to Disney upon reading the book.
 After obtaining the film rights, Disney originally greenlit the project under the title The Princess of Tribeca, reverting it once its setting was changed from New York to San Francisco, where the majority of the film was shot between September and December 2000.
-Marshall, who was known for helming several romantic comedies, agreed to direct because he found the story ideal for family entertainment.
-Despite having little involvement in the film's development, Cabot was consulted about various changes to its story and characters.
-Hathaway won the lead role over several established young actresses in her motion picture debut, while The Princess Diaries commemorated the end of Andrews' semi-retirement from acting and return to Disney films, her first since Mary Poppins (1964).
+Marshall agreed to direct because he found the story ideal family entertainment.
+Despite having little involvement in the film's production, Cabot was consulted about various changes to its story and characters.
+Hathaway won the lead role over several established young actresses in her motion picture debut, while the film marked the end of Andrews's semi-retirement from acting and return to Disney films, her first since Mary Poppins (1964).

-Released on August 3, 2001, the film was an unexpected commercial success, grossing over $165 million worldwide.
-Despite earning mixed reviews for its plot and themes, Hathaway's performance was widely praised by film critics.
-Ranking among the most profitable films of 2001, The Princess Diaries defied industry expectations as pundits had expected the film to underperform due to its G-rating and subject matter.
-The film's success is credited with establishing Hathaway as a bankable actress and reviving Andrews' film career.
-A sequel, The Princess Diaries 2: Royal Engagement, was released in 2004 to similar success.
-A third installment is currently in development.
+The Princess Diaries premiered at the El Capitan Theatre in Los Angeles on July 29, 2001, and was theatrically released in the United States on August 3.
+A sleeper hit, the film grossed $165.3 million worldwide, defying industry expectations as journalists had expected the film to underperform due to its G rating and subject matter.
+It received mixed reviews for its plot and themes, though Hathaway's performance was praised.
+The film's success is credited with establishing Hathaway as a bankable actress and reviving Andrews's film career.
+A sequel, The Princess Diaries 2: Royal Engagement, was released in 2004, and a third installment is in development.